dmlc/xgboost/doc/tutorials/dask.rst

         early_stopping_rounds=3
     )

-When validation sets are provided to ``xgb.dask.train()`` in this way, the model object returned by ``xgb.dask.train()`` contains a history of evaluation metrics for each validation set, across all boosting rounds.
+When validation sets are provided to :py:func:`xgboost.dask.train` in this way, the model object returned by :py:func:`xgboost.dask.train` contains a history of evaluation metrics for each validation set, across all boosting rounds.

 .. code-block:: python